Do you wish your child would think before acting more often? Learn how to teach impulse control for kids with these 5 useful tools.

 Wondering what age kids typically stop to think before acting?
-You’re not alone.
-Many parents struggle with impulse control for kids, despite using time-outs, positive reinforcement, or removing privileges.
+Many parents struggle with impulse control for kids, despite time-outs or removing privileges.

 Perhaps your child grabs toys from other kids or pushes them for no reason.
-Or maybe he doesn’t think twice about touching something hot or dirty, or he can’t seem to stay away from the items you keep telling him not to touch.
+He doesn’t think twice about touching something hot or dirty, and he can’t stay away from the items you keep telling him not to touch.

 The confusing part?
-He says “sorry” right after and clearly knows that what he did was wrong.
-How can you teach your child to think first, and then act?
+He says “sorry” right away and clearly knows that what he did was wrong.
+How can you teach him to think first, and then act?

 Teaching impulse control for kids